 If you want to be kept on the edge of your seat, we have just the thing.
 Described as "the largest and best-attended regional producing theatre in the UK" and "the leading promoter of theatre in the South West", the Theatre Royal Plymouth brings thrilling theatrical performances all year round.
 These include classic and contemporary drama, musical productions and the presentation of national opera, ballet and dance companies.

 Likewise, on either side of the waterfront are two further auditoriums, the Plymouth Pavilions and the Barbican Theatre.
 Both host a wide variety of performances, from ground-shaking rock concerts to comedic acts that will cause you to laugh until you cry.

 If you prefer stadiums to the stage, go see a Plymouth Argyle football match.
 With green fields and parklands on three sides of their ground, it really has to rank as one of the best-placed grounds in the Football League.

 Even though Plymouth is known as Britain’s Ocean City, there are also fantastic green spaces to change the scenery from the waterfront walks.
 There are a host of trails that you can explore and take in the stunning landscape, with the South West Coast Path leading you along the water’s edge.
-However, do not expect to complete the whole trail as it is 630 miles in total running from Minehead in Somerset to Poole in Dorset.
+However, do not expect to complete the trail as it is 630 miles, running from Minehead in Somerset to Poole in Dorset.

-Plymbridge Woods has a lot to discover, including a woodland wander with the remains of Plymouth’s industrial past.
+Plymbridge Woods has a lot to discover, including a woodland, a wander with the remains of Plymouth’s industrial past.
 Along the way, you may see kingfishers, sea trout, dippers, peregrine falcon, deer and other wildlife.
-There is also a cycle route which follows the old Great Western Railway track.
+A cycle route also follows the old Great Western Railway track.